1995parham-teaching/interviews/README.md

 - Why do you think /company/ is for you?

 Also, you can ask about your business and tell him/her more about what you are actually doing.

+### Second Focus Interview

+For the second meeting you can start by coding or system design (even you can ask both of them in a one meeting).